confusedGuy27/first_neural_network/README.md

 Multi-Layer Perceptron From Scratch

 A simple multi-layer neural network (MLP) built from scratch in Python using only NumPy — no PyTorch, no TensorFlow.
-It classifies points on a 2D plot into multiple classes, and plots the loss and accuracy as it trains.
+It classifies points on a 2D plot into multiple classes, and plots the loss and accuracy as it trains. there is also a graph named loss_acc.png what will show you what the loss and accuracy look like through out the training

 Uses SGD with momentum.
 Trained on the nnfs spiral dataset.